visit/citybreak-online/source/includes/_widgets.md

 </script>
 ```

+```html
+<div id="citybreak_accommodation_searchform_widget"></div>
+```

+To implement the widgets you need to add two things to your webpage:

+1. A script tag that points to our server.
+Should be loaded asynchronously by using the below script added just before </head>.
+Replace WIDGET_URL with a URL constructed according to instructions below.

 2. A div tag somewhere in the document body with an id parameter for each widget.
 This is where the widget will be inserted into the document.
 There is a separate id for each widget, e.g:

-```html
-<div id="citybreak_accommodation_searchform_widget"></div>
-```

 ## Combine widgets